-If you key in an incorrect PIN code three times in succession, the phone may display SIM blocked and ask you to enter the PUK code.
-Contact your service provider to obtain the PUK code.

-- PUK and PUK2 codes (8 digits): The PUK (Personal Unblocking Key) code is required to change a blocked PIN code.
+- If you key in an incorrect PIN code three times in succession, the phone may display SIM blocked and ask you to enter the PUK code.
+Contact your service provider to obtain the PUK code. - PUK and PUK2 codes (8 digits): The PUK (Personal Unblocking Key) code is required to change a blocked PIN code.
 The PUK2 code is required to change a blocked PIN2 code. - If the codes are not supplied with the SIM card, contact your local service provider for the codes. - Barring password (4 digits): The barring password is needed when using the Call barring service, see Security settings on page 91.
-You can obtain the password from your service provider.
+You can obtain the password from your service provider. - Signing PIN: The signing PIN is needed for the digital signature.
+See Digital signature on page 132.
+The signing PIN is supplied with the SIM card if the SIM card has a security module in it. - If you key in an incorrect PIN code several times, the phone may display PIN code blocked and ask you to key in the PUK code.
+Contact your service provider to get the PUK code. - Wallet code (4-10 digits): The wallet code is needed to access the wallet services.
+If you key in a wrong wallet code several times, the wallet application is blocked for five minutes.
+For further information, see Wallet on page 112.

-Overview of the functions in the phone
+Overview of the functions of the phone

-The Nokia 7210 phone provides many functions which are practical for daily use, such as Calendar, Clock, Alarm clock, Calculator, and many more.
+The Nokia 7250 phone provides many functions, which are practical for daily use, such as a Calendar, a Clock, an Alarm clock, a Camera, a Radio, and many more.
 Also a range of Nokia Xpress-onTM colour covers is available for your phone.
-To change the covers, see Changing the covers on page 32.
+To change the covers, see Changing the covers on page 34.